lelandsequel/SequelSEO333/README.md

-# SEO Lead Finder — Hybrid Deep Research + Agentic Search
+# C&L Page Services — Lead Finder

-A production-ready scaffold to discover **the 5 industries most in need of SEO/AEO** each week in a target geography, then identify and score businesses, log them to Google Sheets, and notify you for hot leads.
+A production-ready tool to discover **the 5 industries most in need of SEO/AEO** each week in a target geography, then identify and score businesses, generate detailed sales intelligence reports, and notify you for hot leads.

 - **Weekly schedule (Sundays)** via APScheduler (local run) or GitHub Actions (CI).
 - **Industry Discovery**: Ranks industries by "SEO need" using multiple signals.